gtgilchrist/lab3/lab3/README.md

 ## Cleaning up

-Explain briefly how to clean up all binary files.
+The "make clean" command deletes all the binary files.